gonzalocibeira/Anki_JPDeck_Autobuilder/README.md

 Running the tool produces the following artifacts inside the chosen output directory (default: `./out`):

 - `Japanese_Auto_Deck.apkg` – The packaged Anki deck file.
-- `media/` – A folder containing any images downloaded for the cards.
+- `media/` – A folder containing any images and synthesized audio clips generated for the cards.
 - `anki_deck_builder.config.json` – Stores deck/model identifiers so future runs can append to the same Anki deck.

 ## How it works (pipeline)